NiketKakkar03/Frame-Parser/Python_realsense/README.md

 ### 5. Position and Record
 - Position the target object in front of the RealSense camera
 - Ensure proper lighting and distance
-- Run the recording script:
+- Run the recording script

-## Reference Videos
-Check the existing videos in the repository to see proper recording techniques and camera movement patterns.

----

-**Note:** Ensure the camera is securely mounted and the object remains in frame throughout the recording session.